BACK

 • IT security

-• ISO 9001 which validates the quality management system, i.e. the ability to provide products and services corresponding to specific requirements
+• ISO 9001, which validates quality management systems, i.e. the ability to consistently provide products and services corresponding to specific quality requirements

-• ISO 14001 that governs the design of efficient environmental management systems
+• ISO 14001 that governs the design and implementation of efficient environmental management systems to help companies reduce their environmental footprint

-• ISO 27000 which relates to the tools necessary to implement an information security management system
+• ISO 27000 which stipulates the requirements for an effective information security management system to limit information risks also including privacy, confidentiality and cybersecurity.